ARM-DOE/ACT/CONTRIBUTING.rst

 .. code-block:: python

     def _get_value(self):
-        """ Gets a value that is used in a public function. """
+        """Gets a value that is used in a public function."""

 Code Style
 ----------